CareEvolution/MyDataHelpsStarterKit/README.md

 This starter kit should provide a quick jumping off point to creating your own [MyDataHelps Custom Views](https://developer.mydatahelps.org/views/).

 This repository uses the components from [MyDataHelpsUI](https://github.com/CareEvolution/MyDataHelpsUI), which contains many pre-built and localized components that are commonly useful in custom views.
-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Vite](https://vitejs.dev).

 ## Starting Development